 The Amex Choice Card is best-suited for those who are interested in collecting MR Select points while building up a relatively new credit file or restricting themselves to lower annual fees and credit limits.

 I wouldn’t recommend putting your daily spending on this card, compared to the numerous stronger cards out there (such as the American Express Cobalt Card, to name just one).

-As a no-annual-fee product, the American Express Choice Card does not offer the cardholder any insurance coverage on travel bookings or purchases.
+As an entry-level product, the American Express Choice Card does not offer the cardholder any insurance coverage on travel bookings or purchases.